top of page

 • Around 45% of staff are limiting heating at home to save money.

-This isn’t just a personal or household issue — it has direct consequences for employers too, with financial stress linked to reduced worker energy, lower productivity and higher absence.
+This isn’t just a personal or household issue; it has direct consequences for employers too, with financial stress linked to reduced worker energy, lower productivity and higher absence.

-Young People and the Future
+Young people and the future

-The cost of living crisis hasn’t hit all age groups equally.
+The cost-of-living crisis hasn’t hit all age groups equally.

 What can change?

-Addressing the cost of living crisis requires a multi-faceted approach to solutions — from stronger financial support and more secure incomes to targeted mental health resources and workplace wellbeing programmes.
+Addressing the cost-of-living crisis requires a multi-faceted approach to solutions — from stronger financial support and more secure incomes to targeted mental health resources and workplace wellbeing programmes.
 Understanding the real-world impact of these pressures helps inform better policy, workplace support and community action.

 Who can help?

-As workforce reward, pay and engagement solution experts, Magic Connect specialises in working with businesses and mapping them to the best specialist providers.
+As workforce reward, pay and engagement solution experts, Magic Connect specialises in working with businesses and matching them to the best specialist providers.
 Our internal team and network of professional partners are industry experts in helping businesses provide exceptional workplace benefits and wellbeing support, especially to help with financial wellbeing and understanding, and emergency mental health support.

 Find out more about our services here, and our workplace benefits and wellbeing app Work Wiz here.

-Sources: Unum UK, PWC, USwitch, NatWest.
-More about Magic Connect Magic Connect are strategic workforce solutions consultants.
+Magic Connect are strategic workforce solutions consultants.
 We help organisations solve workforce challenges by matching them with the most suitable partners, based on operational needs, compliance demands, and long-term outcomes.

 As an independent consultancy, we draw from a network of specialist partners, each vetted for expertise in regulated sectors, contingent labour models, and compliance-focused delivery.
 What sets us apart is how we work.
 While many consultancies and brokers offer surface-level recommendations, Magic Connect provides hands-on support to ensure every solution is effectively implemented, integrated, and aligned with the client’s existing structure.
 This includes onboarding assistance, internal communications, and full activation via Work Wiz—our mobile-first platform that centralises engagement, benefits, payslips, and wellbeing tools.